 Dr. James C. Anderson | Virginia Tech (Blacksburg)

-Dr. James C. Anderson is the Director of Distance and Graduate Education for the Department of Agricultural, Leadership, and Community Education and the Program Director for the Online Master of Agricultural and Life Sciences at Virginia Tech.
+Dr. James C. Anderson is the Director of Distance and Graduate Education for the Department of Agricultural Leadership and Community Education and the Program Director for the Online Masters of Agricultural and Life Sciences at Virginia Tech.

 In addition to these administrative roles, he supervises undergraduate communication courses on communicating agriculture in writing and speaking as well as graduate courses in research methodology, collaborative leadership, and problem solving for change.
 Dr. Anderson travels around the country conducting training and consulting groups around the topic of social justice in formal and non-formal educational settings.
 Special attention is given to the creation, facilitation, and evaluation of interventions that utilize non-traditional methods to increase motivation and engagement.
 Dr. Anderson received his Ph.D. from the University of Missouri in Agricultural Education, his M.A. from the University of Delaware in Economics and Entrepreneurship, and his B.S. from the University of Illinois in Agricultural Education.

 Marijean Jaggers | Jaggers Communication (Charlottesville)

 Marijean Jaggers, a social media specialist and public relations professional, is president and CEO of Jaggers Communications, a strategic communications firm based in Charlottesville, Va.
 Jaggers provides education and counsel to clients in several industries using communications strategy to further business goals.